 Hike to Eilean Glas Lighthouse

-This picture perfect lighthouse can be found on the island of Scalpay.
-A circular loop, around six miles long makes for a spectacular three hour walk.
+This picture-perfect lighthouse can be found on the island of Scalpay.
+A circular loop, around six miles long makes for a spectacular three-hour walk.
 It's boggy in places and you'll wade through knee-high heather so be sure to wear the right footwear.

 Drive the Golden Road

 The Golden Road winds and twists through the east coast of Harris.
-This single-track route is surrounded by a lunar-like landscape of dramatic and spectacular scenery including rocks and beautiful lochs which sparkle in sunlight.
+This single-track route is surrounded by a lunar-like landscape of dramatic and spectacular scenery including rocks and beautiful lochs which sparkle in the sunlight.